 One thing that gives it away is the line that often forms down the block as it opens for dinner.
 What it lacks in glam, the Michelin-star rated State Bird Provisions more than makes up for in sumptuous food and stellar presentation.
 The Hawaiian-inspired dim sum restaurant features dumplings with duck confit filling and pork belly that melts in your mouth, all served with the fresh local produce for which San Francisco dining has become famous.

 All of this is presided over by the out head chef, Gaby Maeda.
-GayCities sat down with Gaby in the restaurant’s stylish yet unpretentious concrete dining room to talk about being out in the workplace, the secrets to recipes, honing her craft with award-winning chef Gary Danko, and where she eats when she’s not in the kitchen herself.
+GayCities sat down with Gaby in the restaurant’s stylish yet unpretentious concrete dining room to talk about being out in the workplace, honing her craft with award-winning chef Gary Danko, and where she eats when she’s not in the kitchen herself.

 Gaby’s tasting menu of small plates blends her Hawaiian roots with California’s abundance of fresh produce and game.
 She strives to create a “whimsical and fun” aura in every dish, each as tasty as the next.
 Her presentation, in her words, is “like a diamond.”
 (For wine lovers, State Bird Provisions has a section dedicated to the varietal know as Gamay, which the chef says pairs well with the restaurant’s namesake commandable, fried quail.)